lxsbch/neuroCNVscore/README.md

 This script cnv_path_xgboost_202111.ipynb includes the main steps on input preprocessing, model training, prediction and performan evaluation.
 Python version is 3.9.7

 ### Prediction interpretation
-Higher predicted score is more likely to be pathogenic, and lower predicted score is considering to be benign.
+Generally, higher predicted score is more likely to be pathogenic, and lower predicted score is considering to be benign.
+Empirically, a score is higher than 0.68 is considered as pathogenic.

 # Hardware requirements
 Our work was done at the linux x86_64 server with 144 CPUs, 1T memory.